 “We’re not telecom engineers.
 We’re programmers,” said Whaley.
 After a fruitless search for a vendor, Whaley wasn’t expecting to find a solution to his communication problem at DrupalCon.
 When he saw a Twilio demo at the conference, he knew he had stumbled on something the hospital—and its patients’ families—could truly use.

 “[Twilio] has been a massive improvement over the old system I built with a phone card, landlines, a server, and MS-TAPI,” said Whaley.
 After returning from DrupalCon, Whaley whipped up a proof of concept to show the hospital staff.
 To the staff, shipping hospital data into the cloud was a “mind blower.”
 To give them faith the system would work, Whaley scheduled a meeting about the Twilio integration.
 He then built a Twilio-powered system that sent each attendee a SMS reminder about the meeting.
 When Whaley was asked, “Will the system work?” he simply replied, “Did you get the meeting reminder?”
 The answer was yes to both questions.

-Now when a patient books an appointment, they can opt in to voice reminders.
+Now when a patient books an appointment, they can opt in to sms or voice reminders.
 The hospital’s call script will contact patients a day before their appointment reminding them of the day, time, and location, and asking them if they’ll make the appointment.
-If the response is “yes,” the IVR will confirm the appointment time once again and hang up.
-If they say “no,” the script will remind the patient to reschedule, and give them the number to call to make a new appointment.
+If the response to the call is “yes,” the IVR will confirm the appointment time once again and hang up.
+If they say “no” on the call, the script will remind the patient to reschedule, and give them the number to call to make a new appointment.

 Arkansas Children's Hospital also recently launched a broadcast message system.
 This system provides a web UI for outpatient administrators to build, schedule, and deliver phone calls for groups of patients scheduled for an appointment in any of their 5 clinic locations, informing them of changes in opening hours.